 - Publish your blog and share your knowledge and ideas with the world.

 *Reader Disclosure: When you purchase through affiliate links on our site, we might earn a commission (at no additional cost to you).
 We always get you the best price on the product we review and recommend to our visitors.

 The best free blogging sites are: WordPress.org, WordPres.com, Blogger, Wix, Medium, Tumblr, Weebly, Joomla

 WordPress.org is software designed for everyone, emphasizing accessibility, performance, security, and ease of use.
-We believe great software should work with minimum set up, so you can focus on sharing your story, product, or services freely.
+We believe great software should work with a minimum setup, so you can focus on sharing your story, product, or services freely.